wragge/dfat-documents-web/_volumes/volume-2-1939/139-lt-col-w-r-hodgson-secretary-of-department-of-external-affairs-to-mr-a-t-stirling-external-affairs-officer-in-london.md

 ---
+doc_date: '1939-08-22'
+doc_num: 139
+doc_order: 139
+naa_refs:
+- naa_barcode: 176522
+  naa_control_symbol: GER 72 PART 1
+  naa_series: A981
+  reference: '[AA: A981, GERMANY 72B, i]'
-title: "139 Lt Col W.R.
+title: Lt Col W.R.
 Hodgson, Secretary of Department of External Affairs, to Mr A.T.
-Stirling, External Affairs Officer in London"
+  Stirling, External Affairs Officer in London
-volume: "Volume 2: 1939"
-doc_id: 476
+vol_full_title: 'Volume 2: 1939'
 vol_id: 2
-doc_date: 1939-08-22
+vol_title: 'Volume 2: 1939'
 ---

-# 139 Lt Col W.R.
-Hodgson, Secretary of Department of External Affairs, to Mr A.T.
-Stirling, External Affairs Officer in London

-## Cablegram unnumbered 22 August 1939 [9.53 a.m.],
+Cablegram unnumbered 22 August 1939 [9.53 a.m.],

 Press reports here that German official report announced to effect that Germany has agreed to sign non-aggression pact with Russia and that Ribbentrop [2] is flying to Moscow immediately.
 Ascertain position immediately and reply urgently shortest possible time.

 HODGSON

  _

 1 For evidence of times of dispatch and receipt of this cablegram see cablegram 52 from External Affairs Department to Stirling, sent 23 August 1939, not printed, on file AA: A981, Germany 72B, i, and Document 141.
 When an early reply was not received from Stirling, Hodgson sent a second cablegram on behalf of the Government asking urgently for information.
 When still no reply was received, a third cablegram was dispatched (printed As Document 140).
 The Prime Minister, R.G.
 Menzies, at 3 p.m.